wharfkit/website/src/lib/docs/Antelope/Action.md

 }
 ```

-This structure includes the `account` the smart contract exists on as well as the `name` of the action to perform.
+This structure includes the `account` the smart contract exists on, as well as the `name` of the action to perform.

-The `authorization` array defines the account(s) that authorize the performing of the action on the smart contract.
+The `authorization` array defines the account(s) that authorize the action to be performed on the smart contract.

 Finally, the `data` object in the action defines the parameters passed to the smart contract call.
-This field on the action is serialized before its submitted to the blockchain, which is what the `Action` Antelope data type helps achieve.
-This data type provides the methods needed in order to encode and decode the serialized data, depending on the developers needs.
+This field on the action is serialized before it's submitted to the blockchain, which is what the `Action` Antelope data type helps achieve.
+This data type provides the methods needed in order to encode and decode the serialized data, depending on the developer's needs.

 Once serialized, the actual anatomy of an `Action` at the system level looks more like this: